scalable-mind/conventions/codestyles/c/index.md

 Any module's definitioin consists of two parts: a **structure** that contains all the function pointers, and a special **function** that returns the same instance of the module.
 We will define and implement a simple module called `MyModule`.

+The module's instance function should be designed as a *singleton*: it always returns the same instance of the module.
+The module instance should be stored in a static variable in its instance function's scope.
+The function also attaches the implementations of the module methods to the function pointers in the module instance verifying they are not `NULL`s.
+The methods implementations should be defined as `static`, so they will remain outside the global scope.
+So all implementations should be defined in the same file.

 > :page_facing_up: `./my_module.h`:
 ```c
 #ifndef MY_MODULE_H